wenchaomeng/dengine/ngx_http_dyups_module/README.md

 ## Description
 This module can be used to update your upstream-list without reloadding Nginx.

+And this module compatible with [lua-upstream-nginx-module](https://github.com/agentzh/lua-upstream-nginx-module), You can use `lua-upstream-nginx-module` to get more detail infomation of upstream.

 TODO:

-1. Support adding server by hostname without blocking process.
-2. It can not work with common `nginx_upstream_check_module`, if you still want to use this module, you can try [this branch of Tengine](https://github.com/yaoweibin/tengine/tree/dynamic_upstream_check) witch contains a patched upstream check module.
+It can not work with common `nginx_upstream_check_module`, if you still want to use this module, you can try [this branch of Tengine](https://github.com/yaoweibin/tengine/tree/dynamic_upstream_check) witch contains a patched upstream check module.

+Or Use the `upstream_check-tengine-2.0.patch` to patch tengine2.0

 ### Config Example